haithamaouati/1337/README.md

 This script is provided under the [MIT License](LICENSE).

+> [!NOTE]\
-Feel free to use, modify, and distribute this script according to the terms of the license.
+> Feel free to use, modify, and distribute this script according to the terms of the license.

 ## Disclaimer